ronakrm/ronakrm.github.io/_drafts/practical-preferences-discretely/discretized-preferences-are-easy.md

 ---
 layout: post
 title: "Incorporating Preferences is Easy if you Discretize"
-excerpt: "Continuous settings can be hard, but some things can be easier if you discretize."
+excerpt: "Continuous settings can be hard, but some things are easier if you discretize."
 tags: fairness emd safety math viz
 date: 2024-03-09
-modified_date: 2024-03-09
+modified_date: 2024-03-24
 katex: True
 ---

-tl;dr: Discretizing or binning distributions can make computation of a "probability distance" easier, and also allows fixed cost gradient computations that plug in directly to stochastic-gradient based models!
+__tl;dr__: {{ page.excerpt }} Discretizing or binning distributions can make computation of a "probability distance" easier, and also allows fixed cost gradient computations that plug in directly to stochastic-gradient based models!

 This post is in companion to work myself and collaborators presented at ICLR 2023, see [our paper](https://openreview.net/forum?id=R98ZfMt-jE) for more technical discussion.
+This is a more visual and intuitive explanation of that work, and an excuse to make some pretty animations.

 ## Bird's Eye View